metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_action_set_v1alpha1_manifest.md

 - `backup_data` (Attributes) Represents the action to be performed for backing up data. (see [below for nested schema](#nestedatt--spec--backup--backup_data))
 - `post_backup` (Attributes List) Represents a set of actions that should be executed after the backup process has completed. (see [below for nested schema](#nestedatt--spec--backup--post_backup))
 - `pre_backup` (Attributes List) Represents a set of actions that should be executed before the backup process begins. (see [below for nested schema](#nestedatt--spec--backup--pre_backup))
-- `pre_delete` (Attributes) Represents a custom deletion action that can be executed before the built-in deletion action.
-Note: The preDelete action job will ignore the env/envFrom. (see [below for nested schema](#nestedatt--spec--backup--pre_delete))
+- `pre_delete` (Attributes) Represents a custom deletion action that can be executed before the built-in deletion action.Note: The preDelete action job will ignore the env/envFrom. (see [below for nested schema](#nestedatt--spec--backup--pre_delete))

 <a id="nestedatt--spec--backup--backup_data"></a>
 ### Nested Schema for `spec.backup.backup_data`